-Homeowners spend a lot of time in your home eating, sleeping and even working, so indoor comfort is important.
-There are many ways to keep your indoor climate comfortable.
+Homeowners spend a lot of time in their homes eating, sleeping and even working.
+Because of that, indoor comfort is important.
 When most people think about maintaining their indoor climate, they consider their HVAC system.
 A proper HVAC system will maintain the desired temperature in your house.

 However, besides the temperature, air quality is also important to consider – that’s where an air purifier comes in.

-So, if you are looking for an air purification system but are unsure about which type to choose – HEPA or UV air purifier – read below for more.
+So, if you are looking for an air purification system but are unsure about which type to choose – HEPA vs UV air purifier – read below for more.

 What is a HEPA air filter?

-Air filters are an integral part of every HVAC system, and the HEPA filter is one of the best types available on the market today.
+Air filters are an integral part of every HVAC system, and a HEPA filter is one of the best types available on the market today.

-You may not think about it, but many tiny particles find their way into your home every day.
+You may not think about it, but many small particles find their way into your home every day.
 These particles include dust, dirt, bacteria, pollen, chemical compounds, fungi, and viruses.
-Once these particles circulate as part of your indoor air, they can potentially pose a risk to your health.
+Once these particles mix in with your indoor air, they can pose a risk to your health and your family’s health.

 Most of these particles are tiny and undetectable without a microscope, which is where the HEPA filter comes in handy.
 It filters the air blowing into your home and removes a high percentage of unwanted particles, providing you with much better indoor air quality as a result.